buun-ch/dlt-salesforce-iceberg-rest-demo/README.md

 ### Environment Variables

 Create a `.env.local` file with the following variables.
+All configuration options are customizable via environment variables.
 If you are using 1Password, you can use the following format to reference your secrets:

 ```bash
 # Salesforce Credentials (SecurityTokenAuth)